FlohGro-dev/Draftodon/Action Descriptions.md

 ## post draft

 This Action will do excatly what its name implies. it will post the contents of the draft to mastodon.
 Therefore it will use the configured mastodon instance in "Draftodon Settings".

+The Action contains the "Template Tag" `post-visibility`, which allows to specify the visibility of the published post and defaults to `public`.
+If you want to use the Action with different visibilities, just duplicate it, then change the template tag e.g. to `private` and rename the Action for easier identification.

 If you run this the first time, you will need to authenticate Drafts for your account (only need to do this once).

 > After Success Setting: *Archive*